fed135/ha-store/README.md

 **HA-store** is a generic wrapper for your data queries, it features:

 - Smart micro-caching for 'hot' information (in-memory or using the [redis-adapter](https://github.com/fed135/ha-redis-adapter))
-- Request coalescing, batching, retrying and circuit-breaking
+- Request coalescing, batching and retrying
 - Insightful stats and [events](#Monitoring-and-events)
 - Lightweight, configurable and has **zero dependencies**